ZetaMap/Kandinsky-Numworks/src/kandinsky/FAQ.md

 You can find the fonts used [here](https://github.com/numworks/epsilon/tree/master/kandinsky/fonts).

 ### Why recreate the Numworks interface?
-This can be useful, as it can serve as a guide for drawing.
+This can be useful, to help drawing or immersion.

 ### Why all functions are linked to a class?
 To make the program more readable ("putting away your books allows you to find them more quickly"), and then I got used to programming like that (because of Java XD).